4 Most Filling, Easy Dips to Add to Fruits and Veggies

 Safety note: Big globs of nut butter are safe for kids around 4 years old.
 If you want to serve nut butters younger than that, it’s great spread thinly on bread to prevent choking.

-Did you know you can make your own nut butters in a high speed blender?
-You can, which is amazing for making mixed nut butters and seed butters like pepita butter.
 It can be really tricky, though!
 It was definitely the hardest thing I’ve made in the blender yet.
 I think if I practiced a lot I could get really good at it.
-As hard as it was, I still remember how delicious the cinnamon almond, pecan, walnut butter was.
-It is a really great addition on top of my pink pancake recipe!

 Hummus is the easiest thing to buy and very easy to make as well and a great protein filled food for kids.
 Hummus is backed with protein from chickpeas and healthy fats from olive oil.
 It’s really filling and works great to fill out a carb-heavy snack.
-Plus, it’s something kids may see at parties, and serving it at home helps get them familiar with it.

-Here are some hummus ideas:
+Here are some ideas for serving hummus to kids:

 If you want to make your own hummus, mix the following ingredients into a food processor (you can also try in a blender, but I haven’t had as much luck that way).
 Basically, you need chickpeas, lemon, sesame tahini, garlic, olive oil, and salt.
 The quantities are totally up to you!
 Here’s a starting place though.